prysmaticlabs/documentation/website/docs/install/install-with-script.md

 :::info vNext Caveats

-If you'd like to use the **Ropsten** execution-layer test network, use <a href='https://github.com/prysmaticlabs/prysm/releases/v2.1.3-rc.4'>Prysm v2.1.3-rc.4</a>.
+If you'd like to use the **Ropsten** execution-layer test network, use <a href='https://github.com/prysmaticlabs/prysm/releases/v2.1.3-rc.4'>Prysm v2.1.3-rc.4</a> and add the following environment variable before proceeding: `USE_PRYSM_VERSION=v2.1.3-rc.4`.

 :::